skiano/genz/README.md

 Sometimes a desire to have a monolithic front-end app makes the server-side a nightmare.
 For apps that have fairly static pages, perhaps we can go the other direction.
 SSR in popular frameworks seems secondary.
 But what if it was primary?

+## What it is

+A set of functions for creating a stream of html (similar to `h()` in many frameworks), which prioritizing streaming.
+The hope is three-fold: avoid templating, keep the main thread as open as possible, and support streaming very large pages.

 ### Examples:

 Here is an app that responds with a 20,000 item list: